Showcase of Teaching Innovation and Reinvention (STIR)

 We don't get to see each other in the classroom, but that's where some of our greatest intellectual energy comes to life.

-The Showcase for Teaching Innovation and Reinvention (STIR), formerly known as the Waves of Innovation, aims to highlight work that has accomplished a variety of goals in improving pedagogy.
+The Showcase of Teaching Innovation and Reinvention (STIR), aims to highlight work that has accomplished a variety of goals in improving pedagogy.
 Popular topics presented in the past revolved around student engagement strategies, large enrollment courses, and classroom and curriculum assessment.
 The event also facilitates further networking with colleagues, and more broadly disseminates the outcomes of individual faculty efforts.

 Format for STIR